 Jonathan said: “I am very pleased to support IFAW’s work to rescue and protect vulnerable animals around the world.
 With many species at a tipping point due to human exploitation, it is vital that we all play a part in protecting them for future generations.”

-David Cowdrey, UK Head of Policy and Campaigns at IFAW, said: “IFAW is very grateful to (ADD MP NAME) for (HIS/HER) support for our work to help animals and people thrive in the place we call home.
+David Cowdrey, UK Head of Policy and Campaigns at IFAW, said: “IFAW is very grateful to Jonathan Lord for his support for our work to help animals and people thrive in the place we call home.
 Huge public and political support helped bring about the vital UK ivory ban which will become one of the strongest ivory bans in the world.”

 IFAW is now calling for the ivory ban to be extended to cover hippo ivory, to better protect hippos from the threat of poaching for their teeth.
 Globally, IFAW works to end the illegal wildlife trade, to stop commercial whaling and reduce other human-made threats to marine mammals, as well as rescuing, rehabilitating and releasing orphaned or injured animals in need.